TickTeam/guide-tt/how_to_choose_the_position_of_the_+_button.md

 ###How to choose the position of the add button?
-There are two positions for Add button in TickTick, bottom right and top right.
+There are two positions for the add button in TickTick, bottom right and top right.

 1.Open TickTick on your android device, and slide the screen to the right.